 - It develops empathy for the hungry and the needy

-- You experience the unparalleled joy of giving and sharing when you break fast with your family and others
+- You experience the unparalleled joy of giving and sharing when you break fast with your family

 - Ramadan gives us a wonderful opportunity to give up bad habits like smoking